phoenixframework/phoenix/guides/ecto.md

 ## Other options

 While Phoenix uses the [Ecto project](https://hexdocs.pm/ecto) to interact with the data access layer, there are many other data access options, some even built into the Erlang standard library.
-[ETS](http://www.erlang.org/doc/man/ets.html) and [DETS](http://www.erlang.org/doc/man/dets.html) are key value data stores built into [OTP](http://www.erlang.org/doc/).
+[ETS](http://www.erlang.org/doc/man/ets.html) and [DETS](http://www.erlang.org/doc/man/dets.html) are key-value data stores built into [OTP](http://www.erlang.org/doc/).
 OTP also provides a relational database called [mnesia](http://www.erlang.org/doc/man/mnesia.html) with its own query language called QLC.
 Both Elixir and Erlang also have a number of libraries for working with a wide range of popular data stores.

 The data world is your oyster, but we won't be covering these options in these guides.